thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

 - completing tasks from the notes or exercises
 - working on a project

+If you disagree with me about your grade--then good!
+That's an exuse to talk to me.
+I want to have a conversation with you!
+All grades are up for discussion.

 #### Exercises

 As long as all sources are cited, anything goes for exercises.
 On exercises, my notes do not need to be cited.
 Exercises are mostly for students to evaluate their own understanding.